ArVdC/TimeManager/README.md

 ### ADMIN COMMAND /tm

-**/tm checktimers** Admins and console can display a debug/managing message, who displays the startup server's time, the current server's time and each world current time, start time and speed.
+**/tm checkconfig** Admins and console can display a summary of the config.yml and lang.yml files.

 **/tm checksql** Check the availability of the mySql server according to the values provided in the config.yml file.
 This only checks the ip address and the correct port opening.

+**/tm checktime \[all|server|world]** Admins and console can display a debug/managing message, who displays the startup server's time, the current server's time and the current time, start time and speed for a specific world (or for all of them).

 **/tm help \[cmd] <subCmd>** Help provides you the correct usage and a short description of targeted command and subcommand.